Tuesday, October 14, 2025

 My rating: 3.5 of 5 stars

-Although A Murderous Tryst is the twelfth book in this series, I have never read any of the others, but that did not hinder me from getting up to speed about how things stood and I would definitely consider giving the earlier ones a try. (view spoiler)[Considering that, I found it a bit surprising that Beatrice had so little experience with the (extremely effective) maneuver she used to disable the killer. (hide spoiler)] The relationships between the various characters, including the past experiences that have made them what they are, were well portrayed, with the original misunderstanding being resolved after some maneuvering, and Mrs. Taylor was actually quite refreshing in her unabashed and brazen self-interest.
+Although A Murderous Tryst is the twelfth book in this series I have never read any of the others, but that did not hinder me from getting up to speed about how things stood and I would definitely consider giving the earlier ones a try.
+Considering that, however, I found it a bit surprising that Beatrice had so little experience with the (extremely effective) maneuver she used to disable the killer.
+The relationships between the various characters, including the past experiences that have made them what they are, were well portrayed, with the original misunderstanding being resolved after some maneuvering, and Mrs. Taylor was quite refreshing in her unabashed and brazen self-interest.
 A new family member, of whom the Duke was previously unaware but who will undoubtedly play a role in future cases, is also briefly introduced.

 I received a copy of A Murderous Tryst from the publisher via NetGalley in exchange for an honest review.